PanderMusubi/afvalophaaldata/README.md

 7. `.ics`

 Note that only two exact notifications are available.
 The above results in the following examples:
-* for postcode `3531 EB` at house number `2` without a notification<br />`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2.ics`
+* for postcode `3531 EB` at house number `2` without a notification<br>`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2.ics`<br>`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2.ics`
-* for postcode `3531 EB` at house number `2` with a notification in the morning at 07:00<br />`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_0700.ics`
+* for postcode `3531 EB` at house number `2` with a notification in the morning at 07:00<br>`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_0700.ics`<br>`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_0700.ics`
-* for postcode `3531 EB` at house number `2` with a notification evening before at 21:30<br />`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_2130.ics`
+* for postcode `3531 EB` at house number `2` with a notification evening before at 21:30<br>`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_2130.ics`<br>`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_2130.ics`
-* for postcode `3531 EB` at house number `2` extension `BS` with a notification evening before at 21:30<br />`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BS_2130.ics`
+* for postcode `3531 EB` at house number `2` extension `BS` with a notification evening before at 21:30<br>`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BS_2130.ics`<br>`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BS_2130.ics`
-* for postcode `3531 EB` at house number `2` extension `BSA` with a notification evening before at 21:30<br />`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BSA_2130.ics`
+* for postcode `3531 EB` at house number `2` extension `BSA` with a notification evening before at 21:30<br>`webcal://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BSA_2130.ics`<br>`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BSA_2130.ics`

 If your postcode is missing, please request it via an [issue](https://github.com/PanderMusubi/afvalophaaldata/issues) but for privacy reasons list **only** your postcode and not any house numbers.
 If possible, also add the website where your garbage collection data can be found.
 Then calendars will be added for you for all house numbers of that postcode.